 If you have not completed a personality assessment, you can complete the Drake P3 Assessment® right now!

-The assessment process is simple, straightforward, and you can complete it online in less than 15 minutes.
+The assessment process is simple, and you can complete it online in less than 15 minutes.

-Certain jobs naturally appeal to each of us.
+Some jobs naturally appeal to each of us.
 And when you truly know yourself, you’ll understand what makes some jobs more attractive than other jobs to you.
 For example, if you are introverted, you may be more attracted to roles that require less personal interaction.
-On the other hand, if you identify as extroverted you’ll likely excel in roles that require more interaction with customers, vendors, and other employees.
+On the other hand, if you identify as extroverted, you’ll likely excel in a job role that requires more interaction with customers, vendors, and other employees.

 2. Self-awareness will improve your performance in job interviews.

 When you know your strengths, you’ll show confidence when responding to questions that speak to job fit.
-For example, an interviewer may ask: What was the best job you ever had and describe what you liked most about it?”
+Job fit refers to how well-suited someone is for the position.
+This is an important aspect that recruiters evaluate because it can reduce costly turnover if someone isn’t suitable for the job.
+To assess fit, an interviewer may ask: Describe a job you most enjoyed and what you liked about the job.

-With self-awareness and a clear understanding of your strengths, you’ll have solid examples that show those strengths.
-For someone who is extroverted, can convey how they were able to successfully build relationships and trust in a previous sales role.
-And if these attributes are key components of the job, an interviewer will have confidence in your ability and fit for the role.
+With self-awareness and a clear understanding of your strengths, you can share elements of the job that aligned with your strengths.
+For example, someone applying for a sales and marketing role can convey how their strong communication and leadership attributes allowed them to build trusting relationships with clients that led to achieving sales targets.
+And if these attributes are key components of the job, an interviewer will have greater confidence in their ability and fit for the role.

 3. Self-awareness will help you to develop more quickly on the job.

 With self-awareness of your strengths and motivators, you can focus on your strengths to accelerate your career development.
+Self-awareness is less about fixing flaws, rather it’s about knowing and playing to your strengths.
 However, if you have a weakness in an area that is critical to the job role, this will likely lead to job dissatisfaction and lower performance.
-Again, this understanding of your strengths will allow you to do your best work.
+Again, understanding your strengths will allow you to do your best work with confidence and authenticity.

 Increasing Your Self-Awareness